 Cyber Security and Suspicious Events

 As a simple example, one suspicious event is a user that continues to enter an incorrect password.
-Some users simply forget their password or need a few attempts before they forget their password or need a few attempts before they remember the right one.
+Some users forget their password or need a few attempts before getting it right.
 You could log the number of times a user incorrectly enters a password before they are successful.
 If these number of attempts ads up to a certain threshold, then it could alert administrators.